op/tales-from-the-crypto/README.md

 1. Fetch user's salt from server
 2. Derive primary key from user password and salt
 3. Store primary key on local device (for "remember me")
-4. Generate "chain secret" for category (encrypt with random nonce and primary key)
+4. Generate scheme for category (encrypt with random nonce and primary key)
 5. Upload used nonce and encrypted key

 If user changes password:

 1. Derive new primary key
-2. Re-encrypt chain
+2. Re-encrypt all keys for all schemes
-3. Generate new keys for all categories
+3. Generate new scheme version with new key for all categories
-4. Upload new chain
+4. Upload new schemes

 ## Algorithms